alvo254/Rails/README.md

 # What is rails
  - Rails is an MVC model view controller

+# Some diffrences in sysntax
+ - <%= %> This is used to render stuff out to the screen
+ - <% %> This is used for loops and other stuff not being renders

+# To creat crud in rails we use a scafold

 ## All this information comes from the official ruby on rails documentation but it may also contain some of the information I came across while researching.